 Facing financial challenges is a part of life.
 But if you're one of the millions struggling financially due to a job loss, illness, or another event in Texas, bankruptcy can help.
 Here, you'll find an explanation of Chapters 7 and 13, checklists to help you understand the process and stay organized, and Texas's property exemption laws and filing information.

-But Texas's laws come into play in a significant way.
-They determine the property you can keep in your bankruptcy case.
-You'll also need to know other filing information, which we explain after going over some basics.
+But Texas's laws come into play in a significant way because they determine the property you can keep in your bankruptcy case.
+You'll also need to know other filing information, which we explain after reviewing some basics.

 Texas offers an unlimited homestead exemption for a residence on 10 acres or less in a city, town, or village or 100 acres or less in the country.
 A family can double the acreage to 200.
 (Tex.
 Prop.
 Code Ann. §§ 41.001, 41.002, 41.003.
 See also the Texas Constitution, Article 16, §§ 50, 51.)
 Learn more about the Texas homestead exemption in bankruptcy.